saidsabri010/AFP-2-2021/Documents/Requirement_spec.md

 __Current Situatuin__

 As the world gets more and more efficent technology needs to move along with it, and so we have the idea to create an application that will make it very easy for the user to book a flight ticket,for now,we have decided how the project should look like and we have got a team of 6 people who will be working on it.

+__System rules, patterns, recommendations__

+For this project we are gonna be using mysql for database and java to handle the project's mechanics,

 __Goal__